ncastaldi/burger/Assignment.md

    - Express
    - `burger.js`
+     **YOU ARE HERE**

 4. Create the `router` for the app, and export the `router` at the end of your file.

 #### View setup

 1. Inside your `burger` directory, create a folder named `views`.

     - Create the `index.handlebars` file inside `views` directory.

     - Create the `layouts` directory inside `views` directory.

            - Create the `main.handlebars` file inside `layouts` directory.

            - Setup the `main.handlebars` file so it's able to be used by Handlebars.

-     - Setup the `index.handlebars` to have the template that Handlebars can render onto.
+      **YOU ARE HERE** - Setup the `index.handlebars` to have the template that Handlebars can render onto.

            - Create a button in `index.handlebars` that will submit the user input into the database.

 #### Directory structure